ariahosseini/InterfacePhononsToolkit/examples/README.md

 ## Ex2-Ray-Tracing

   ### Roadmap
-  Simply run RAY_TRACING.py, a load of plots will be generated and output files containg thermal conductivity and anticorrelations will be dumped.
+  Simply run RAY_TRACING.py, a load of plots will be generated and output files containing thermal conductivity and anticorrelations will be dumped.
 For more information see

   - de Sousa Oliveira, L., Hosseini, S. A., Greaney, A., \& Neophytou, N. (2020).
 Heat current anticorrelation effects leading to thermal conductivity reduction in nanoporous Si.
 Physical Review B, 102(20), 205405. https://journals.aps.org/prb/abstract/10.1103/PhysRevB.102.205405